Parker Bullen Solicitors Banner Image

 Should an employee bring an accusation of discrimination to your attention, or they have contacted Acas to begin the Early Conciliation process, we are here to offer our advice on how to navigate the next steps.

-Contact our Discrimination at Work Solicitors
+Contact our Discrimination for Employers Solicitors

 If you have questions about how to avoid discriminating in the workplace, or an employee has raised an Employment Tribunal claim against you, contact one of our offices today in AndoverRomseySalisburyTotton or Witney.
 You can use the Contact Form, email info@parkerbullen.com or call one of the phone numbers below: